505 W. Michigan Street | Architects: Peabody & Stearns | Built: 1892 | Extant

 When the Lake Superior and Mississippi Railroad from St. Paul to Duluth was completed in 1870, the LS&M along with the Northern Pacific railroad—both owned by Jay Cooke—built a passenger depot along 5th Avenue below Michigan Street.
 It was a simple, two-story wood-frame building with just two rooms on the main floor called the Union Depot because it served more than one railroad.
 It was all Duluth really needed, especially after Cooke ran out of money and his railroads were reorganized by others.
 The LS&M reemerged as the St. Paul & Duluth.
 As Duluth slowly pulled itself out of the depression left in the wake of Cooke’s financial disaster, more and more railroads began serving Duluth.
 Thanks to the grain and lumber trades, Duluth boomed in the 1880s, creating more need for rail service as immigrant laborers poured in by the thousands.
 By 1889, the original Union Depot was simply not enough to serve Duluth’s need for a larger passenger station.

 That’s when a conglomerate of six railroads—the SP&D, the NP, the Duluth South Shore & Atlantic, the Duluth & Iron Range, Wisconsin Central, and the Duluth & Winnipeg—came together to create the Duluth Union Depot Company and build the Zenith City a new depot worthy of a city on the rise.
-Led by A. B. Plough and D. A. McKinley, the group chose a sight directly in front of the 1870 Depot and had a crew blasting out the foundation by February, 1890.
+Led by A. B. Plough and D. A. McKinley, the group chose a site directly in front of the 1870 Depot and had a crew blasting out the foundation by February 1890.
 They also hired Boston architects Peabody & Sterns, who in May 1890 turned in plans for a three-story building 420 feet long and 220 wide with a “Renaissance period” design, which apparently meant several towers, including a central clock tower designed to reach 150 feet into the air.
 The News Tribune reported that the central tower would be capped with a statue representing “Duluth.”
 The paper was not impressed: “Just how Duluth in quotation marks looks in statue is something of a conundrum.”

 A month later the paper attacked the Depot’s builders for working much too slow to replace the old depot, calling the old building “unbearable and disgraceful” and stated that “the average Duluthian would prefer to receive twenty thousand visitors a few months hence in a circus tent rather than the ridiculous tumble-down shanty that at present serves as a very worrisome policy for a union depot.”